fadianjrou/LendingClubCaseStudy/README.md

 ## Contact
 Created by [@Wajdi.Tahmoush]
 Partnered by [@fadiAnjrou]
-Feel free to contact me!
+Feel free to contact us!